 Dronegun was developed by an Australian company called DroneShield.
-It jams the signal between pilot of the drone and pilot of the drone.
+It jams the signal between the pilot of the drone and the pilot of the drone.
 It is a rifle-shaped device used to counter drones with radio frequency jamming and GPS jamming.
-The system breaks the drone’s connection with its pilot, activates the “fail safe” to send the drone home, and has the ability to jam signals.
-In a wide environment, DroneGun allows coverage of up to 1 km.
+The system breaks the drone’s connection with its pilot, activates the “fail-safe” to send the drone home, and has the ability to jam signals.
+In a large environment, DroneGun allows coverage of up to 1 km.

 Battelle’s DroneDefender counter UAS device, utilizing a non-kinetic solution, defends airspace at ranges of 0->400m against UAS, such as quadcopters and hexacopters, without compromising safety or risking collateral damage.
 DroneDefender from Battelle weighs 10 pounds, straps on any existing anti-drone weapon, and blocks UAV radio, GPS, and ISM signals.
 Then the drone is told to return to their land and origin.

-DroneCatcher is a multicopter armed net gun designed by Delft Dynamics.
+DroneCatcher is a multicopter loaded net gun designed by Delft Dynamics.
 The system safely removes illegal drones from the air.
-The net gun locks on the target the drone is then quickly caught by shooting a net with the use of multiple onboard sensors.
+The net gun locks on the target of the drone are then quickly caught by shooting a net with the use of multiple onboard sensors.
 DroneCatcher carries the captured drone on a cable to a harmless place after the catch and releases it there.
-If the caught drone is too heavy to carry, it drops it with an aid parachute to ensure low impact on the ground.0
+If the caught drone is too heavy to carry, it drops it with an aid parachute to ensure a low impact on the ground.

 5. SkyWall 100

-SkyWall 100 is an automated net launch system capturing an intact drone physically with low risk of drone or surrounding area damage.
+SkyWall 100 is an automated net launch system capturing an intact drone physically with a low risk of the drone or surrounding area damage.
 It was designed by engineering from OpenWorks.
 After being targeted by the operator using the onboard SmartScope, the system uses compressed air to launch a projectile to the drone.
-SkyWall100 can be used as an independent drone defense solution, but a highly capable counter drone package can also be integrated with a wider security system using the skylink module.
+SkyWall100 can be used as an independent drone defense solution, but a highly capable counter-drone package can also be integrated with a broader security system using the Skylink module.
 A single SkyWall100 system can protect an area or multiple systems from mobile units can be deployed to protect a large site.